NeuroTechHub/neurotechhub.github.io/README.md

-# Neurotech Hub Website
+# NeuroTechHub Website

-Welcome to the Neurotech Hub website repository!
+Welcome to the NeuroTechHub website repository!
 This is the source code for our community-driven platform dedicated to advancing neurotechnology through open collaboration, knowledge sharing, and collective innovation.

-## 🧠 About Neurotech Hub
+## 🧠 About NeuroTechHub

-Neurotech Hub is an open community where researchers, engineers, and innovators collaborate to push the boundaries of brain-computer interface technology.
+NeuroTechHub is an open community where researchers, engineers, and innovators collaborate to push the boundaries of brain-computer interface technology.
 Our website serves as a central platform for:

 - **📚 Knowledge Sharing**: In-depth blog posts, tutorials, and research insights
 - **🎤 Community Events**: Regular talks, workshops, and discussions with experts